 Meeting marine emissions standards

 Engines are subject to different marine exhaust emissions standards depending on the type of vessel and where it’s being operated.
-The principal standards in force are: the EU Recreational Craft Directive (RCD); the Rhine Vessel Inspection Regulations (RVIR) promulgated by the Central Commission for Navigation on the Rhine (CCNR); Inland Waterway Craft under EU Directive 97/68/EC - Stage IIIA; U.S. EPA Domestic Marine Tier 2 and Tier 3, and the International Maritime Organisation (IMO) standards.
+The principal standards in force are: the EU Recreational Craft Directive (RCD); the Rhine Vessel Inspection Regulations (RVIR) promulgated by the Central Commission for Navigation on the Rhine (CCNR); Inland Waterway Craft under Regulation (EU) 2016/1628 – Stage V, U.S. EPA Domestic Marine Tier 3, and the International Maritime Organisation (IMO) standards.
 Our distributors can advise and help you in your choice of engine.

 Boats travel and, depending on where they're operating and how they're being used, will be subject to different marine emissions standards.